vualeks/prevoz/README.md

 #### 🗺️ Interactive Map
 - **Dual view modes**: Switch between buses and bus stops
+- **User location tracking**: Tap center button to find your location on the map
+- **GPS integration**: Shows your position with a blue marker
+- **Location permissions**: Smart permission handling with helpful error messages
 - **573 bus stops** with intelligent marker clustering
 - **Offline map tiles** with CartoDB Voyager styling
 - **Smooth zoom and pan** with excellent performance